skukla/vm-from-scratch/VM-SETUP.md

 <a id="testing-the-vm"></a>
 ### Testing the VM
-If the VM is running, you can test these changes by opening a browser and navigating to http://luma.com for the storefront and http://luma.com/admin for the admin panel.
+If the VM is running, you can test these changes by opening a browser and navigating to http://luma.com for the storefront and http://luma.com/admin for the admin panel.  **Note: The VM will not connect properly if you are connected to the Adobe VPN.**

 Use the following credentials to log in to the admin panel:

 Username: admin
 Password: admin4tls